-E tū will normally also share necessary personal data with either your bank or employer, depending on the method by which you chose to pay your membership subscriptions, in order to process your subscription payments according to the payment method you consented to.
+E tū will normally also share necessary personal data with either your bank or employer, depending on the method by which you chose to pay your membership subscriptions, to process your subscription payments according to the payment method you consented to.
 This applies to your bank if you pay by direct debit or your employer if you pay by check-off.
-You can change your subscription payment method at any time by contacting the Membership Department.
+You can change your subscription payment method at any time by contacting E tū’s Membership Department.

-Where members join the Labour Party as affiliated trade union members and consent to this, we will share necessary data with the Labour Party in order to verify your trade union membership.
+Where members join the Labour Party as affiliated trade union members and consent to this, we will share necessary data with the Labour Party to verify your trade union membership.

-How E tū may use members information as a visitor to the website or as a potential member
+How E tū may use members and registered user’s information as a visitor/user to the websites or as a potential member

-Personal data submitted on this website will only be used for the purposes (or closely related purposes) that it was collected.
+Personal data submitted on the E tū websites will only be used for the purposes (or closely related purposes) that it was collected.

 We may use your personal information to:

-- for the purpose of direct marketing if you have requested information on a particular service.
+- for the purpose of direct marketing if you have requested information on a particular product or service.

-Any personal data provided by you on any social media or other external website or service (including any that you link to from this website) will be subject to and governed by the privacy notice and policies of the organisation that operates the relevant platform/website.
+Any personal data provided by you on any social media or other external websites or services (including any that you link to from this website) will be subject to and governed by the privacy notice and policies of the organisation that operates the relevant platform/website.

 Privacy and cookies

-We will collect your personal data that you give to us for the purposes (or closely related purposes) for which you give it to us.
+We will collect the personal data that you give to us for the purposes (or closely related purposes) for which you give it to us.
 Some information is gathered when you join or sign up to receive email updates.
-The website generates persistent session cookies for the purpose of monitoring website usage.
+The Website generates persistent session cookies for the purpose of monitoring Website usage.
 The cookies do not collect personal information.
 A cookie is a piece of information that is stored on your computer’s hard drive.
 It is normally sent by a web server to you and enables the server to collect information back from your site visit.
-You can disable them or clear them out of the web browser you are using to view this website without affecting your ability to use the website.
+You can disable them or clear them out of the web browser you are using to view this Website without affecting your ability to use the Website.

 Statistical information and Cookies

-We may collect statistical information about your visit to help us improve the website.
-We use Google Analytics for tracking usage of our website.
+We may collect statistical information about your visit to help us improve the E tū websites.
+We use Google Analytics for tracking the usage of our websites.
 This information is aggregated and non-personally identifying.
 It includes: